makamonika/10xdevs-project/.ai/prd.md

 - System shows query count per group
 - Metrics update when group composition changes
 - Metrics are displayed in consistent format with query metrics

+#### US-014a: Sort Groups
+**As an** SEO specialist,
+**I want to** sort my query groups by different criteria,
+**So that** I can organize and prioritize my work effectively.

+**Acceptance Criteria:**
+- System allows sorting by group name (alphabetically)
+- System allows sorting by creation date
+- System allows sorting by AI-generated status (to separate manual vs AI groups)
+- System allows ascending and descending sort order
+- System applies sorting within 500ms
+- System indicates current sort field and direction

+#### US-014b: Search Groups by Name
+**As an** SEO specialist,
+**I want to** search for groups by name,
+**So that** I can quickly find specific groups in my collection.

+**Acceptance Criteria:**
+- System provides search input field for group names
+- System filters group list based on search input (case-insensitive partial match)
+- Search results update within 500ms
+- System handles partial text matches
+- System displays "no results" message when appropriate
+- Search works in combination with sorting

 ### 5.5 AI-Assisted Clustering